 Carbamazepine is usually taken 2-4 times per day with or without food.

-The dose usually ranges from 200-1600 mg/day.
+The dose usually ranges from 200 mg to 1600 mg each day, but some patients may require more based on symptoms.
 Only your healthcare provider can determine the correct dose for you.

 Carbamazepine suspension: Measure with a dosing spoon or oral syringe, which you can get from your pharmacy.

 Extended-release capsules: Swallow whole or sprinkle onto food, such as applesauce or pudding and eat immediately.
 Do not chew the sprinkle capsule or contents.

 Use a calendar, pillbox, alarm clock, or cell phone alert to help you remember to take your medication.
 You may also ask a family member a friend to remind you or check in with you to be sure you are taking your medication.

 What Happens If I Miss A Dose Of Carbamazepine?

 If you miss a dose of carbamazepine, take it as soon as you remember, unless it is closer to the time of your next dose.
 Discuss this with your healthcare provider.
 Do not double your dose or take more than what is prescribed.